 Each threshold can be increased or decreased, depending on your needs.
 The maximum threshold is 999 seconds.

 Each Bitdefender service and logged event, as well as the result of the definition check, are configured by default to create a ticket to warn you of an issue.
 The SLA severity of these tickets are also set by default to appropriate values.
 You can change these by editing the Device Role.
 Please refer to the Device Roles documentation for details on this.

-In order to schedule Bitdefender updates & scans, you will need to configure this through your Bitdefender GravityZone Control Centre.
-Note that the current version of Bitdefender does no allow scans and updates to be triggered from within Naverisk.
+In order to schedule Bitdefender updates & scans, you will need to configure this through your Bitdefender GravityZone control center.
+We recommend scheduled updates and scans be configured in GravityZone, however you can also trigger updates and scans from Naverisk.

-In the Control Centre this can be done through the Policies Tab and configured to suit your needs:
+In the control center this can be done through the Policies Tab and configured to suit your needs: